The Golden Skybridge: 10 Things to Know

 Are There Any Deals for the Golden Skybridge?

-Yes there are a few deals that will save you money at the Golden Skybridge.
+There are a few deals that will save you money at the Golden Skybridge, but only if you stack them with other Pursuit activities.
 They are:

-- Book Online Ahead of Time and Save 10%
+- Book Online Ahead of Time on Pursuit and Save up to 10%.
+You can also buy tickets on Viator.

-- $199 Pursuit Pass Rockies Value (available June 2nd – October 9th): Includes a visit to the Banff Gondola anytime.
-And Visit after 3:30 PM the Columbia Icefield Skywalk, Columbia Icefield Adventure, Maligne Lake Cruise, Lake Minnewanka Cruise, and Golden Skybridge.
+- $252 Pursuit Pass Rockies Value: Includes a visit to the Banff Gondola and Skybridge anytime.
+Visit after 3:30 PM the Columbia Icefield Skywalk, Columbia Icefield Adventure, Maligne Lake Cruise, Lake Minnewanka Cruise, and Open Top Touring.

-- $249 Pursuit Pass Rockies (available June 2nd – October 9th) Visit anytime the Banff Gondola, Columbia Icefield Skywalk, Columbia Icefield Adventure, Maligne Lake Cruise, Lake Minnewanka Cruise, and Golden Skybridge.
+- $290 Pursuit Pass Rockie: Visit the Banff Gondola, Columbia Icefield Skywalk, Open Top Touring, Columbia Icefield Adventure, Maligne Lake Cruise, Lake Minnewanka Cruise, and Golden Skybridge anytime.

-*Pursuit Passes can be used on any day during the 2023 season and reservations are recommended as attractions might sell out for the day.
+*Pursuit Passes can be used on any day during the 2025 season, and reservations are recommended as attractions might sell out for the day.

 Golden Skybridge Tips for Visiting